Skip to Content

 The reason co-branded credit cards are the worst credit cards for nomads is because they lock your points up with a particular company.
 It’s hard to foresee your travel needs until you become a digital nomad, but Delta miles are not going to help get you from Cairo to Bangkok.
 Full-time travel will find you searching for flights from random corners of the globe.
 Having a diverse collection of airline partners to choose from is crucial.

-Later in your travel hacking for nomads journey you might expand to co-branded cards.
+Later in your travel strategies for nomads journey you might expand to co-branded cards.
 If you do decide to add co-branded cards to your credit card collection, do it strategically.
 The only purchases you would put on those cards are charges from that co-branded company.
 Your Marriott card would only be used for Marriott charges.
 Your Delta card would only be used for Delta charges.
 Get the card when there is a high sign-up offer, right before you need to spend money on that brand.

 No Title